apache/pulsar/site2/website/blog/2021-12-14-Apache-Pulsar-2-7-4.md

 - **Resolution**

-    The `ManagedLedgerImpl` object reference was copied to a final variable so the background task would not be dependent on the lifecycle of the `OpAddEntry` instance.
+    The `ManagedLedgerImpl` object reference is copied to a final variable so the background task will not be dependent on the lifecycle of the `OpAddEntry` instance.

 ### No potential race condition in the `BlobStoreBackedReadHandler`.
 [PR-12123](https://github.com/apache/pulsar/pull/12123)